 Measuring and Scalding

 Don’t be tied to the measurements for spices in this dish.
 I don’t always use measuring spoons for stuff like salt.
-My Aunt Chris taught me to just throw it in my palm and call it good.

-Also, if you prefer nutmeg in a cheese souffle, swap out the allspice.
+Also, if you prefer nutmeg in a cheese soufflé, swap out the allspice.

 Scalding milk is not a hard thing to do – here’s how: